ethannef/Parking-Sensor-Project/README2.md

 - Sensor choice rationale from source: "We have chosen IR module instead of RF module because we want a receiver having line of sight communication with the transmitter.
 But RF does not require line of sight communication.
 And in case of LDR, there is scope for false triggering due to sunlight or headlight of car.
 So considering all these points we have finalized to use IR module"
 - Guidance mechanism: "Each car has an LDR so that it can follow while glowing LEDs.
 The car moves to the slot which is nearest to it.
 LEDs are installed at the entrance of all parking slots and the empty slot is indicated by the respective glowing LED"
 - Future application cited: "Can be used in IoT as a smart parking system and in AID to Google Self-Drive car (Google Self Drive car works on the principle of LIDAR by mapping and monitoring movement of vehicles & people around it)"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage of IR over RF (stated):** "We have chosen IR module instead of RF module because we want a receiver having line of sight communication with the transmitter" — line-of-sight is explicitly preferred for slot detection
+- ❌ **Disadvantage of RF (stated):** "RF does not require line of sight communication" — treated as a drawback in this context as it reduces precision of slot detection
+- ❌ **Disadvantage of LDR (stated):** "In case of LDR, there is scope for false triggering due to sunlight or headlight of car" — explicitly rejected for this reason

 ---